 Dissertating in the Digital Age: Research and Writing Tools for Organization and Productivity is a comprehensive set of recommended tools for all stages of the research and writing process, and included some coverage of archival research tools to consider.

 Digital workflows for the Archives is a 2013 article from ProfHacker that walks you through the workflow of a researcher who chose to use his iphone and a scanner app rather than an SLR camera.
 While there are now more options in terms of tools, the same workflow could be applied.

-A digital camera, whether it is a high-end DSLR (digital single lens reflex), palm-sized point & shoot, or iPhone, can be used as a personal handheld scanner.
+A digital camera, whether it is a high-end DSLR, palm-sized point & shoot, or iPhone, can be used as a scanner.
 And it can save you a lot of time and expense, especially if you do research in rare book collections and archives.
-This guide covers the issues that camera-weilding researchers might encounter in using cameras as research tools, either in a library or archives or in the field.
+This guide covers the issues that camera-wielding researchers might encounter in using cameras as research tools in libraries and archives.